digital-fabric/polyphony/README.md

 [Ruby fibers](https://ruby-doc.org/core-2.5.1/Fiber.html) to provide concurrency without having to use multiple threads and locking mechanisms.

-Nuclear provides the following features:
+## Features:

 - Asynchronous I/O processing.
 - `async`/`await` API for writing asynchronous software in a synchronous style.
 - TCP sockets with built-in support for TLS (secure sockets).
 - One-shot and recurring timers.
 - Various promise-based abstractions such as `generator`, `pulse`, `sleep` etc.

-Current plugins include:

-- HTTP client/server, with support for HTTPS and HTTP/2
+- HTTP client/server implementation, with support for HTTPS and HTTP/2
-- PostgreSQL client
+- PostgreSQL client implementation
-- Redis client
+- Redis client implementation

 ## An echo server in nuclear